egbakou/SendGridEmail/README.md

 # SendGridEmail
-Send email in c# with attachment using SendGrid.
+Send email in c# with attachment using SendGrid library.